 We strongly recommend the administration of all medications take place at home under parental supervision.
 Please encourage your physician to prescribe medications that can be administered during non-school hours.
 If over-the-counter and/or prescription medication must be taken during school hours, the medication must be stored and taken in the Attendance Office.

-All medications (prescriptions and over-the-counter types) must be transported to and from the High School Attendance Office by the parent/guardian of the student.
+All prescription medications must be transported to and from the High School Attendance Office by the parent/guardian of the student.